 In this presentation, Ben Harmanus discussed how for online marketers, marketing automation and machine learning may be helpful in getting the right product in front of the right prospects at the right time.
 Yet, despite the positive impact of these advancements on the online marketing field, Ben also asked specific questions about job security: Will marketing become so automated that professional marketers become obsolete?
 Are marketing machines friend or foe?
 What can we do to keep our jobs in the future?

 Zalando business decision signals that the concern about the security of many jobs in the future is justified – and that it comes sooner than expected.
-In this specific case, rather than marketing automation to help marketing people, now it is time for marketing machines to replace marketing people.
+In this specific case, rather than marketing or RWA automation to help marketing people, now it is time for marketing machines to replace marketing people.

 Similar unpleasant changes might soon affect a range of other jobs in areas beyond marketing.
 A study by Oxford economists Carl Benedikt Frey and Michael A. Osborne estimated the probability of as many as 702 specific job categories being replaced by “computerization”.
 According to this study, apart from Marketing, the areas most impacted will be Content Creation, Sales and Information Technology: